 12 Good Soc'y, no. 3, 2003, at 3-6

 Scholarly Commons Citation

 Barnett, Randy E., "The Imperative of Natural Rights in Today's World" (2003).
 Georgetown Law Faculty Publications and Other Works.
-Paper 847.
+847.